janelia-flyem/male-cns/templates/dimorphism_overview.md

 (_see the accompanying publication for details_).
 Below you can browse the list of dimorphic and sex-specific cell types grouped by either their cell types, their light-level clone, their hemi-lineage, or their synonym.

+??? tip "Finding a specific cell type, synonym, etc."
+    You can search for a specific cell type, synonym, etc. using the search box at the top right of the page (click the magnifying glass icon if the box is not visible).

 === "By Terminal Type"

     Here we present the list of dimorphic neurons grouped by their terminal cell type.